 Accessing your home equity with an HECM reverse mortgage loan can be a smart choice for many people.
 As long as you know the exact factors affecting your payout, you can make a sound financial decision.
 However, there is no perfect formula to calculate the cash available from your loan without speaking to a qualified lender.
 The information above should be used as a starting point.
-From there, contact Citizens Lending Group in California, Florida, or Pennsylvania to learn more about reverse mortgage requirements and how much you can expect to receive from your home.
+From there, contact Citizens Lending Group in California to learn more about reverse mortgage requirements and how much you can expect to receive from your home.

 Copyright Citizens Lending Group - 3455 East La Palma Avenue #103, Anaheim, CA 92806 - Reverse Mortgages in California